alexeysas/drl-navigation/Report.md

 ### Solution Summary

-To solve the environment, we are going to use Deep Q-learning with experience replay algorithm published in the [the DeepMind paper] (https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
+To solve the environment, we are going to use Deep Q-learning with experience replay algorithm published in the [the DeepMind paper](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
 We need to calculate optimal action-value function Q:

 ![Action-value function][image1]